 If you want the expert opinions of other product professionals, check out the PMHQ community.

 For Esben and Jeppe’s team, the main goals are to make a better product, increase revenues, and get a higher customer satisfaction score.
 Goals may vary across different companies – the key is to have good reasons for testing, because these reasons will end up providing the direction on all the tests that the team decides to run.

 2. Get a dedicated team

-eBay’s experimentation team was nicknamed the “Tenzing team,” named after the Sherpa Tenzing Norgay, who accompanied Sir Edmund Hilary to become one of the first mountaineers to reach the top of Mount Everest.
-A dedicated experimentation team may not be possible for some companies (size of company, financial resources, etc.), but having one will do wonders on putting a priority on A/B testing without taking resources away from ongoing projects or distracting other project teams from delivering their products.
+eBay’s experimentation team was nicknamed the “Tenzing team” after Sherpa Tenzing Norgay, who accompanied Sir Edmund Hilary to become one of the first mountaineers to reach the top of Mount Everest.
+A dedicated experimentation team may not be possible for some companies (size of services, financial resources, etc.), but having one will do wonders on putting a priority on A/B testing without taking resources away from ongoing projects or distracting other project teams from delivering their products.

 3. Motivate your team

 Set financial goals, then stick to those goals throughout the testing process.
 At the same time, make the team environment a fun one.
 Esben and Jeppe set “fun-dex” goals to make sure that people aren’t forgetting to enjoy doing what they’re doing.

 Whatever you do, don’t put together your roadmap on a laptop – Esben and Jeppe believe that this kills creativity.
 At this stage of the process, just throw out ideas and don’t worry about vetting them just yet.
 Divide these ideas into specific areas, then figure out the effort size and expected revenue size on a spreadsheet.
 With that information, it becomes easier to visually show the effort vs. user value vs. expected revenue on a plotted diagram.